MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ## NotebookUtils

-Notebook Utilities (NotebookUtils) is a built-in package to help you easily perform common tasks in Fabric Notebook, it is pre-installed on Python runtime.
+Notebook Utilities (NotebookUtils) is a built-in package to help you easily perform common tasks in Fabric Notebook.
+It is pre-installed on Python runtime.
 You can use NotebookUtils to work with file systems, to get environment variables, to chain notebooks together, to access external storage, and to work with secrets.

 You can use ```notebookutils.help()``` to list available APIs and also get help with methods, or referencing the doc [NotebookUtils](notebook-utilities.md).